parrot-stream/docker-postgres/README.md

     docker pull mcapitanio/postgres:[postgres-release]

-For example, if you want PostgreSQL release 9.4 you can pull the image with:
+For example, if you want PostgreSQL release 9.5 you can pull the image with:

-    docker pull mcapitanio/postgres:9.4
+    docker pull mcapitanio/postgres:9.5

 Run with Docker Compose:

-    docker-compose -p docker up
+    docker-compose up

-Setting the project name to *docker* with the **-p** option is useful to share the named data volumes created with the containers coming from other docker-compose.yml configurations of mine (for example the one of the [*Apache Hive Docker image*](https://hub.docker.com/r/mcapitanio/hive/) or [Apache Hue Docker image](https://hub.docker.com/r/mcapitanio/hue/).

-The PostgreSQL port on the host is remapped to **15432** so you can connect to PostgreSQL using:
+The PostgreSQL port on the host is remapped to **5432** so you can connect to PostgreSQL using:

     hostname: localhost
-    port: 15432
+    port: 5432
     username: postgres
     password: postgres